Nuclearfossil/IntroToCSharpGraphics/source/ShaderIntroduction/README.md

 A fair bit has changed with this codebase.
 I've been a bit more regimented in how these classes were defined.
 They're also a bit more generalized and properly reusable.
 Some things to note:

- 1 The `ExampleBase` class Contains a `Camera` by default.
+ 1. The `ExampleBase` class Contains a `Camera` by default.
 It is never Updated (I may change this) so it is up to the derived class to update the camera.
- 2 The `Camera` class is a fairly rough FPS-style camera.
+ 2. The `Camera` class is a fairly rough FPS-style camera.
 I will be cleaning this up as we go.
 However, the `Camera` class also maintains the Projection matrix, as well as the View matrix.
 Traditionally, cameras maintain that information.
- 3 `TextureManager` is extracted into it's own class.
+ 3. `TextureManager` is extracted into it's own class.
- 4 The same goes for the `RenderGrid` class.
+ 4. The same goes for the `RenderGrid` class.

+In our previous codebase, we were using a more 'legacy' based version of OpenGL; this is the fixed function version of OpenGL that does not support shaders.
+In this example, we're going to start talking about using proper shaders.